uecode/qpush-bundle/docs/index.rst

 cluster of workers.

-This bundle allows you to easily consume and process messages by simply tagging your service or services and relying on Symfony's event dispatching - without needing to run a daemon or background process to continuously poll your queue.
+This bundle allows you to easily consume and process messages by simply tagging your service or services and relying on Symfony's event dispatcher - without needing to run a daemon or background process to continuously poll your queue.

 Content